Davis Truck Accident Lawyer

 - Failing to secure cargo properly

-- Operating the truck for a period of time beyond established hours of service
+- Operating the truck for some time beyond established hours of service

 - Driving while under the influence of drugs or alcohol

 When there is evidence of an employer-employee relationship, it is possible to hold the employer accountable for their employee's negligence.
 In the context of a truck accident case, we are talking about a big rig operator as the employee and the trucking company as the employer.

-You may be asking yourself, “how is an employer responsible for an employee’s careless actions?”
-This legal responsibility is based upon “respondeat superior,” which is a fancy legal term that basically means “if they are on your payroll, then you are potentially responsible for their careless actions.”
+You may be asking yourself, "how is an employer responsible for an employee's careless actions?"
+This legal responsibility is based upon "respondeat superior," which is a fancy legal term that means "if they are on your payroll, then you are potentially responsible for their careless actions."
 This doctrine only applies when the employee is performing a task related to their job duties and is within the scope of their employment.
 Therefore, if a big rig operator hits you while operating a sedan during their day off, you cannot hold the truck company responsible.
 But, if your car gets hit by an 18-wheeler while the operator is working, respondeat superior generally applies.Get Ready for a Fight

 You need an experienced Davis truck accident lawyer on your side because many commercial trucking companies try to fight liability by arguing that the operator's negligent actions did not occur within the scope of employment.

-As mentioned, other parties can also be held responsible for your trucking accident, such as a part manufacturer, if the accident was caused by a defect in a critical component part within the commercial truck.Holding Trucking Companies Liable for Improper Maintenance
+Other parties can also be held responsible for your trucking accident, such as a part manufacturer if the accident was caused by a defect in a critical component part within the commercial truck.Holding Trucking Companies Liable for Improper Maintenance

 Serious commercial trucking accidents are not just caused by operator negligence.
 Many accidents are caused by improper maintenance of the commercial truck causing it to malfunction while on a busy road or highway.
 To maximize profits, many trucking companies opt to defer routine maintenance.
-This is extremely risky since some commercial trucks that have been on the road for extended periods of time with little to no maintenance are effectively ticking time bombs.
+This is extremely risky since some commercial trucks that have been on the road for extended periods with little to no maintenance are effectively ticking time bombs.